-Periodontics refers to a branch of dentistry focusing on the structure around your teeth like gums, tooth roots, and others.
+Periodontics is the branch of dentistry focusing on the structure around your teeth like gums, tooth roots, and others.
 Your oral health isn’t restricted to your teeth but also includes other parts of the mouth, and our periodontist understands the same.
 You can visit our clinic to address certain issues related to your gums, and we will take care of the same.

 Stages of Periodontal Diseases